Who I Am

 I believe in lifelong learning and doing hard things.
 Each day is an opportunity to grow.

-Stories & Knowledge #
+Stories & Knowledge

-I love stories in all forms, mainly — books and manga.
-The knowledge they offer and the lessons they teach about the world, human nature, and life itself.
-Rather than list everything I’ve read, you can explore my anime & manga library on AniList, or check out my curated library of books I’ve read and want to recommend—only those I consider worth sharing, the ones that taught me something meaningful.
+Reading.
+It lets you engage seriously with ideas, train your mind to think abstractly, and genuinely change how you see things — which makes you a better thinker, and a better engineer.
+Rather than list everything I’ve read, you can explore my manga & anime library on AniList, which I no longer use since I quit anime & manga, or check out my curated library of books I’ve read and want to recommend, only those I consider worth sharing, the ones that taught me something meaningful.

-The Purpose of This Website #
+The Purpose of This Website

 This website serves as my connector to the world.
-I don’t use social media, but I’ve always wanted to express myself—so this is my public journal, where I share thoughts and experiences that I hope will be useful or interesting to someone.
+I don’t use social media, but I’ve always wanted to express myself, so this is my public journal, where I share thoughts and experiences that I hope will be useful or interesting to someone.

 I’d like to write more here, but it’s impossible to cover everything, and it’s never enough.
 The goal isn’t to write a book about me and personality, which is impossible in my opinion, or to tell everything about me, which is also impossible, for better or worse.
 You can’t really understand someone “completely” or even partially just from reading some of the incomplete and summarized stuff about them.
 We’re all complex creatures, and I find that beautiful.
-So let’s take our time and get to know one another the way I prefer—slowly, profoundly, and more meaningfully.
+So let’s take our time and get to know one another the way I prefer — slowly, profoundly, and more meaningfully.